innodev-au/innodev-appianfunctions-markupgen/README.md

 # Appian plugin: HTML / XML Markup Generation Functions

 ## Introduction
-This plugin provides Appian functions that generate HTML and XML with properly-escaped characters.
+This plugin provides Appian functions that generate HTML and XML contents with properly-escaped characters.
 It can be used to produce HTML email content, XML to be fed into plugins or services, etc.

-By escaping text automatically, it provides a better abstraction that minimises the effort and risk of using text concatenation and the 'toHtml' function to produce markup, whether it's HTML or XML.
-It also helps ensure well-formed content is produced, by automatically opening and closing tags, as well as attributes and its values.
+By escaping characters by default rather than by exception, it provides a better abstraction that minimises the effort and risk compared to using text concatenation and selectively calling functions such as _toHtml_.
+It also provides a mechanism for less error-prone content generation, by automatically opening and closing tags and attributes.

-For XML generation, 'toHtml' is not appropriate, most notably because it doesn't escape apostrophe - i.e., escaping it is required in XML but not in HTML.

 ## Example
 For example, instead of manually escaping HTML like in this excerpt: